Ruth Seinfel Goode: Career

 Seinfel wrote poetry as a girl, and over a hundred of her poems were published in her high school's newspaper.
 She also wrote articles and reviews for Collier's, The New York Post, The New York Times, and other publications.
 She covered dance topics for Musical Courier.
 In 1934 she became managing editor of The New York Woman, a weekly newspaper.
 She was senior staff writer at MD Medical Newsmagazine for over twenty years.

 The New York Times called Seinfel's novel Lady Buyer (1933) "without doubt, the most vital and comprehensive story of a great department store yet to appear".
 She co-wrote Sol Hurok's memoir, Impresario (1946).
 With Scotty Mackenzie, she co-wrote My Love Affair with the State of Maine (1955); with Benjamin F. Miller, she co-wrote Man and His Body (1960).
 She co-wrote The Magic of Walking (1967) with Aaron Sussman.

 Goode had a writing credit on Tonight We Sing (1953), a film adaptation of Sol Hurok's memoir.
 Under the pseudonym "Julia Rainer", she co-wrote Sexual Pleasure in Marriage (1959) and Sexual Adventure in Marriage (1965), both with her husband (he used the name "Jerome Rainer").
-In the 1980s, she wrote study guides for Barron's, on books by Jane Austen, Pearl Buck, and Herman Hesse.
+In the 1980s, she wrote study guides for Barron's, on books by Jane Austen, Pearl Buck, and Hermann Hesse.